 Applications for 2022 GreenSpaces close on July 2, 2021!

 Watch our Digital Application Workshop!
-Vice President of Program Strategies, Joseph Jarzen, talks through the program, the process, and address so frequently asked questions.
+Vice President of Program Strategies, Joseph Jarzen, and Neighborhood Engagement Program Coordinator, Iasia Cheers, talk through the program, the process, and address some frequently asked questions.
 Reach out for more info!

 Read below to learn more about what applying for AES Indiana Project GreenSpace means for you, your community, and the earth!